C-Otto/lnd-manageJ/PickhardtPayments.md

    fail because of this if lnd-manageJ does not respond in time (crash, shutdown, ...).
    See https://github.com/lightningnetwork/lnd/issues/6409.
 To mitigate this risk, you can add `rpcmiddleware.intercepttimeout=10s` to the same section (the default is 2s).
+4. You need to enable the feature in your configuration file (see below).

 # Payment Options
 The following endpoints allow you to specify payment options that can be provided as the body of an HTTP `POST` request.